About the Stiffness of Sandwich Structures

-Because of their high-stiffness and strength, composite panels can be made thin, yet be suited to carry significant in-plane loading.
-However, because they are thin, these panels will not be very stiff in flexion.
 An easy way to remedy this situation is to incorporate a core material within the panel.
 The core allows the stiff composites to be located further away from the panel’s neutral axis, increasing its flexural stiffness.

 Figure 1 –Sandwich structure I-Beam Analogy

-The problem with this analogy is that it does not take fully illustrate the relatively low shear stiffness of the core material.
 When transverse loads are applied to the sandwich structure (or if transverse shears are otherwise present), the actual deformations will not be predicted correctly unless the core shear stiffness is adequately modelled.

 For example, let’s consider a sandwich panel (see Figure 2) with a thickness h and facesheets with thickness t.
-For simplicity, assume the facesheets have a modulus of elasticity E. If the facesheets’ thickness is small when compared to the overall sandwich thickness (t << h), the flexural stiffness per unit length D of the sandwich panel can be approximated by:
+For simplicity, assume the facesheets have a modulus of elasticity E.

 Figure 2 –Example Sandwich Structure